Our content may include links to products from our partners

 There is nothing more traditional and well known than a savings account.
 The basic principle is that by opening a savings account you entrust your money to a bank.

 Have you wondered what the bank does with your money?

 The bank lends your money to other people or companies.
 For each loan, they charge the borrower an interest rate.
-It’s only logical that the bank should pay you an interest on the money you have put into your savings account.
+It’s only logical that the bank should pay you interest on the money you have put into your savings account.
 It combines both putting money aside and making a profit out of it.

 Do you also hate the back and forth to your bank physical branch?

 Ever since the Internet was introduced, the world of payments and banking has changed dramatically.
-From new virtual currencies to online banking, it is all a result of the presence the Internet.
+From new virtual currencies to online banking, it is all a result of the presence of the Internet.
 Even though online banking uses the same principles as “normal” banking, nowadays there are banks that operate only using the web.